-Despite the limitations of composition of available statistical data, authors are able to select a number of variables, which characterise municipalities' activities and priorities during regional development in the context of place- and people-based approaches (see Appendix 1).
+Despite the limitations of composition of available statistical data, authors are able to select a number of variables, which characterise municipalities' activities and priorities during regional development in the context of place- and people-based approaches (see Appendix A).
 Authors check these data on linkage with population and population at working age in the context of development process and result.
 Results of the analysis provide a number of key variables for regression log-log models.

 Data on Table 2 offer several important observations (see Table 2).
 First, authors excluded a number of variables from further analysis, because of lack of close and statistically significant correlation with population and population at working age.
-EDUCATION EXPENS.
-These are SOCIAL\ASSIST, EU\FUNDS, STUD\VOC\EDU and ROADS (see Appendix A for explanation of variables), where correlation coefficients vary for population and population at working age from r = -.469 to r = .031 and they are not statistically significant for variable STUD\VOC\EDU despite the mostly close linkage with the dependent variables.
-As a result, variables attributable to placebased approach dominate over variables attributable to people-based approach during the analysis.
+These are EDUCATION EXPENS, SOCIAL ASSIST, EU FUNDS, STUD VOC_EDU and ROADS (see Appendix A for explanation of variables), where correlation coefficients vary for population and population at working age from r = -.469 to r = .031 and they are not statistically significant for variable STUD_VOC_EDU despite the mostly close linkage with the dependent variables.
+As a result, variables attributable to place-based approach dominate over variables attributable to people-based approach during the analysis.
 The remaining variables for place-based approach consist from five units and for people-based approach from two units.
-Correlation coefficients for variables selected for further analysis vary from r = .633\\ to r = 1.000\\.
+Correlation coefficients for variables selected for further analysis vary from $r = .633^{}$ to $r = 1.000^{}$.
 Second, significance of variables is similar for all groups of municipalities regardless of the stages of development process and result.
 Third, significance of variables is similar within each group of municipalities.

-Characteristics of variables with close and statistically significant correlation with population and population at working age (except variables BRIDGES and STUD\GEN\EDU) indicate mostly short-term regional development - MIN\INCOME, REVENUE\EQUALIZATION, demand level.
+Characteristics of variables with close and statistically significant correlation with population and population at working age (except variables BRIDGES and STUD_GEN_EDU) indicate mostly short-term regional development - MIN_INCOME, REVENUE_EQUALIZATION, REVENUE_REAL_EST_TAX, i.e. financing of current needs and disproportions during the development process.
+Close linkage with natural resources cannot be evaluated univocally.
+The character of contribution of natural resources to regional development mostly depends on the kind of usage and demand level.
 Strategies aim to stimulate the involvement of natural resources to in the production of higher value added or energy that could seriously contribute to regional development.
 Additionally, more than 45% of entrepreneurs in Latgale region consider presence of natural resources as significant factor for decision-making and choice of place for business.
 However, local demand for natural resources is at low level now (Latgale planning region 2014).
-In turn, such EDUCATION\EXPENS, variables as STUD\VOC\EDU, EU\FUNDS and ROADS, which would be necessary for long-term regional development, demonstrate weak correlation coefficients.
+In turn, such variables as EDUCATION EXPENS, STUD VOC EDU, EU FUNDS and ROADS, which would be necessary for long-term regional development, demonstrate weak correlation coefficients.
 Further analysis is necessary for detecting those variables, which provide greater impact on regional development.